Art A Level:

 - Analyse and critically evaluate art and design practices demonstrating an understanding of purposes, meanings and contexts

-- Use art and design practise to develop ideas through sustained investigations and exploration, selecting and using materials, processes and resources, identifying and interpreting relationships and analysing methods and outcomes
+- Use art to develop ideas through sustained investigations and exploration, selecting and using materials, processes and resources, identifying and interpreting relationships and analysing methods and outcomes

 - Identify issues relevant to art and design

-- Use a variety of materials and techniques appropriately
+- Use a variety of materials and techniques creatively

 - Write clearly in an analytical and critical manner

 The portfolio equates for 60% of the A level, with a personal study comprises 12% of this portfolio.
 The additional 40% of the A level comes from an externally set assignment culminating in a period of controlled assessment.
 The externally set assignment is teacher led for approximately 10 plus weeks culminating in a 15 hour period of controlled assessment.

 Where will it take me?